10 best graphic design project management software tools for creative teams in 2026

 • Limited mobile app functionality for on-the-go project management.

-• Limited collaboration and communication tools compared to other tools like Asana or Trello.
+• Limited collaboration and communication tools compared to Asana or Trello.

 Price

-Teamwork offers four pricing plans: Free Forever, Pro (starting at $9/user per month), Premium (starting at $15/user per month), and a customized Enterprise plan.
+Teamwork offers four pricing plans: Free Forever, Deliver (starting at $10.99/user per month), Grow (starting at $19.99/user per month), and a customized Scale plan.

 Best for teams of all sizes looking for a comprehensive PM tool

-Teamwork suits various company sizes and types, but it’s particularly well-suited for mid-sized to large companies with complex project management needs.
+Teamwork suits companies of all sizes and types, but it’s particularly well-suited for mid-sized to large companies with complex project management needs.

 Additional uses